henrytseng/py3-k8s-demo/README.md

 Then modify the application, build it with a new image and tag (not `sample_app:v1`) and run the container again.

-Use the running container to execute a command try.
+Use the running container to execute a command.
 Find the container

 ```bash
 docker ps